-Development of Analytic Plans to Evaluate the Health Impacts of Baltimore's Guaranteed Income Pilot
+Development of Analytic Plans to Evaluate the Health Impacts of Baltimore's Guaranteed Income Pilot [2022]

-Lorraine T. Dean, Associate Professor, Department of Epidemiology, Department of Health Policy & Management, Johns Hopkins Bloomberg School of Public Health Alexandra Smith, Assistant Deputy Mayor of Equity, Health & Human Services, Office of Equity, Health & Human Services, Baltimore City Mayor's Office
+Lorraine T. Dean, Associate Professor, Department of Epidemiology, Department of Health Policy & Management, Johns Hopkins Bloomberg School of Public Health

+Alexandra Smith, Assistant Deputy Mayor of Equity, Health & Human Services, Office of Equity, Health & Human Services, Baltimore City Mayor's Office

 This proposal seeks to continue a successful partnership with the Baltimore City Mayor's Office examining the health impacts of Baltimore's Guaranteed Income (GI) pilot project.
 We recently presented our results of a literature review and qualitative interviews on the influence of GI projects and health outcomes.
-We also developed and shared a framework of potential shortterm and long-term health outcomes to be evaluated across individual, family, and community levels.
+We also developed and shared a framework of potential short-term and long-term health outcomes to be evaluated across individual, family, and community levels.
 In this next phase, we seek input from City leaders to draft analytic plans to evaluate health outcomes to expand available evidence on the health impacts of GI.
 We propose to create analytic plans for health evaluations, including variables, study designs, resources needed, and a funding opportunity plan as a menu of options for the Mayor's Office select for implementation.
 This project will contribute scale-up of GI initiatives, both in Baltimore and across the US, by building the health case, in addition to the economic case, for GI-type cash assistance policies.

-Development of A Framework for Centering Health Equity in Baltimore's Guaranteed Income Pilot
+Development of A Framework for Centering Health Equity in Baltimore's Guaranteed Income Pilot [2021]

-Lorraine T. Dean, Associate Professor, Department of Epidemiology, Department of Health Policy & Management, Johns Hopkins Bloomberg School of Public Health Tisha Edwards, Baltimore City Mayor's Office of Children and Family Success
+Lorraine T. Dean, Associate Professor, Department of Epidemiology, Department of Health Policy & Management, Johns Hopkins Bloomberg School of Public Health Tisha Edwards, Baltimore City Mayor's Office of Children and Family Success consider how GI initiatives can address health.

-Guaranteed income (GI) initiatives have the potential to improve health outcomes and reduce health disparities; however few existing initiatives have assessed health outcomes or social determinants of health, and none have assessed impacts on health disparities.
-The recent announcement of Baltimore's guaranteed income pilot represents a timely opportunity to consider how GI initiatives can address health.
 In this application, faculty in public health (Dean) and nursing (Moen) who are also members of the Baltimore Mayor's GI Steering Committee led by the Mayor's Office of Children & Family Success, propose to develop a framework for what health, social determinants, of health, and health disparity indicators might be addressed in a GI pilot and what sources of data might be available for those assessments.
 Investigators will solicit expert input during key stakeholder interviews and conduct a literature search on GI and other types of cash transfer programs to determine what measurable health outcomes are likely to be influenced by a GI pilot.
 The final deliverable is a presentation of the framework to the Mayor's Office of Children & Family Success and to the GI Steering Committee as they make decisions about which indicators to include in Baltimore's GI pilot.